carderne/leave2remain/README.md

 # leave2remain
-Calculate whether you meat the presence requirements in the UK
+Calculate whether you meet the presence requirements in the UK

 ## Usage
 Clone this repo: